Japanese release in January 1991

 We need to talk about censorship, kids.
 First off, it’s not what you think.
-If a country has a legally binding review board that deems cultural content inappropriate for minors and thus enforces that the material only be sold to adults, that’s not censorship.
+If a country has a legally binding review board that deems cultural content inappropriate for minors and thus enforces that the material only be sold to adults, that’s not exactly censorship.
 That’s not exactly wonderful either, but what the hey.
 Nobody’s censored, you’re just deemed inappropriate for sale to children.
 An adult will have to make the call on wether or not their children can play those games.

 So why am I talking about this?
 Because Contra has a complicated history with European classification boards, that’s why.
 When came time to bring the original Contra arcade game to Europe, I guess the political heat on the Iran-Contra affair meant the name was deemed inappropriate: the arcade game was called Gryzor in Europe.